Salkantay Trek & Machu Picchu

 Cerro Blanco

 The Cerro Blanco sand dune is located near the town of Nazca on the Peruvian coast.
-Sandwiched between the ocean and the mountains, the dune has grown to be the most elevated sand dune in the world.
-During the Inca Empire it was considered a sacred place where offerings to the “Apus” (mountains) were routinely performed.
-Today, Cerro Blanco is a perfect for a number of activities, including sandboarding, dune buggies, paragliding, ATV tours, downhill mountain biking, trekking, and camping on the sand slopes.
+Sandwiched between the ocean and the mountains, it has grown to be the most elevated sand dune in the world.
+During the Inca Empire, it was considered a sacred place where offerings to the “Apus” (mountains) were routinely performed.
+Today, Cerro Blanco is perfect for a variety of activities, including sandboarding, dune buggies, paragliding, ATV tours, downhill mountain biking, trekking, and camping on the sand slopes.
 Reaching the top requires a 2-3 hour hike.
-Backcountry overnight camping up top allows photographers the chance to witness great sunset and sunrise colors with which to frame the dune and the badlands far below.
+Overnight camping at the top offers photographers the chance to capture stunning sunset and sunrise colors, framing the dune and the badlands far below.

 Cerro Blanco, Peru